sampath-lab-ucla/MATLAB_Resources/README.md

 ## Installation

 Get the latest zip archive file from the releases page.
 Unzip the file contents to an unprivaleged local directory.
-Navigate the MATLAB to the unzipped directory and open the desired live script or open the `CONTENTS.mlx` for an overview of the files.
+Navigate the MATLAB current folder to the unzipped directory and open the desired live script or open the `CONTENTS.mlx` for an overview of the files.
 Each live script will have the student form and an associated `_key` form.

 Alternatively, clone this repo and run `BUILD` from the MATLAB command window.
 The zip file will be created in the `releases` subdirectory.
 Unzip the archive as